mackenseyt/jwt-pizza/curiosityReport.md

 - Experimenting with TDD in algorithms and data structures coursework to validate implementations.

 ## Conclusion
 TDD is a powerful methodology that helps developers write better code, catch bugs early, and create maintainable software.
-While it has its challenges and may not be suitable for every situation, understanding when and how to apply TDD can greatly improve the development process.
-By incorporating TDD principles into my school work and projects, I can enhance my coding skills and produce higher-quality software.
+While it has its challenges and may not be suitable for every situation, understanding when and how to apply TDD can greatly improve the development process and skills.
+By incorporating TDD principles into my school work and projects, I can enhance my coding skills.
+I want to gain the habit of being a test-driven developer.